jwilsh/Bellabeat_Case_Study/README.md

 WHEN ActivityDate LIKE '7%' THEN 07
 WHEN ActivityDate LIKE '8%' THEN 08
 WHEN ActivityDate LIKE '9%' THEN 09
-WHEN ActivityDate LIKE '%/1/%' THEN 01
+WHEN ActivityDate LIKE '%/1/%' THEN /01/
-WHEN ActivityDate LIKE '%/2/%' THEN 02
+WHEN ActivityDate LIKE '%/2/%' THEN /02/
-WHEN ActivityDate LIKE '%/3/%' THEN 03
+WHEN ActivityDate LIKE '%/3/%' THEN /03/
-WHEN ActivityDate LIKE '%/4/%' THEN 04
+WHEN ActivityDate LIKE '%/4/%' THEN /04/
-WHEN ActivityDate LIKE '%/5/%' THEN 05
+WHEN ActivityDate LIKE '%/5/%' THEN /05/
-WHEN ActivityDate LIKE '%/6/%' THEN 06
+WHEN ActivityDate LIKE '%/6/%' THEN /06/
-WHEN ActivityDate LIKE '%/7/%' THEN 07
+WHEN ActivityDate LIKE '%/7/%' THEN /07/
-WHEN ActivityDate LIKE '%/8/%' THEN 08
+WHEN ActivityDate LIKE '%/8/%' THEN /08/
-WHEN ActivityDate LIKE '%/9/%' THEN 09
+WHEN ActivityDate LIKE '%/9/%' THEN /09/
 END AS Date;

-UPDATE dailyactivity_merged SET ActivityDate = CONCAT(
+UPDATE dailyactivity_merged SET ActivityDate = CONCAT(ActivityDate LIKE

 ALTER TABLE dailyactivity_merged ADD COLUMN Weekday VARCHAR(10);